– Advancing IP since 1897

 General

-Responsibility of Online Marketplaces for Online Infringement of Industrial Property Rights
+Unjustified Allegations of Infringement of Intellectual Property (“IP”) Rights

-At the 2023 AIPPI World Congress in Istanbul, the Reporter General team introduced the Study Questions selected by AIPPI’s Executive Committee for consideration during the 2024 AIPPI World Congress in Hangzhou.
+At the 2024 AIPPI World Congress in Hangzhou, the Reporter General team introduced the Study Questions selected by AIPPI’s Executive Committee for consideration during the 2025 AIPPI World Congress in Yokohama.

 This video explains the process from AIPPI Study Questions to AIPPI Resolutions.